percona/pmm/README.md

 ## How to Contribute

-You'll need to know how git works, and the syntax of either restructuredText or Markdown.
+You'll need to know how git works, and the syntax of either reStructuredText or Markdown.

-For option 2, you'll need to [install Sphinx and extensions](#install-sphinx-and-extensions), or [MkDocs and extensions](#install-mkdocs-and-extensions), or have [Docker](https://docs.docker.com/get-docker/) installed to preview any changes.
+For option 2 (below), you'll need to [install Sphinx and extensions](#install-sphinx-and-extensions), or [MkDocs and extensions](#install-mkdocs-and-extensions), or have [Docker](https://docs.docker.com/get-docker/) installed to preview any changes.
 (Of these, Docker is by far the simplest.)

 There are three ways to get changes made to the documentation.
 Two are 'do it yourself', one is 'ask someone to do it'.

 ### Option 1: 'Do it yourself': Edit via Github

-1. Each page of [PMM2 documentation](https://www.percona.com/doc/percona-monitoring-and-management/2.x/index.html) has a link to the `.rst`. and `.md` versions of the page.
+1. Each page of [PMM 2 documentation](https://www.percona.com/doc/percona-monitoring-and-management/2.x/index.html) has a link to the `.rst`. and `.md` versions of the page.

 2. Click any link to be taken to the github edit page.